 Lenders lost millions when the Nassau County and Suffolk County homes went into foreclosure.

 The accused ringleader, Aaron Wider, 50, is the owner of a Garden City mortgage company that obtained funding for transactions from other mortgage lenders.
 Attorney John Petiton, 68, of Garden City, is accused of orchestrating home resales at inflated prices.
 Attorney John Finger, 48, who practices in Mineola, is accused of concealing from lenders at closing the true price and distributing the difference between the mortgage amount and the purchase amount to insiders.
+If you want to know more, see more about business auto financing here.

 A real estate appraiser is also among the defendants.
 All are expected to appear in federal court in Central Islip on Tuesday and Wednesday, but the news articles don’t include any comment from them or their legal counsel.